-After hard-fought win over Pirates, Pete Alonso gives clear verdict on Luisangel Acuna's Mets fit
+After hard-fought win over Pirates, Pete Alonso gives his take on Luisangel Acuna's Mets fit

-The New York Mets completed a thrilling win over the Pittsburgh Pirates on Monday with fan-favorite Pete Alonso coming in clutch for the team with a walk-off RBI.
+The New York Mets completed a thrilling win over the Pittsburgh Pirates on Monday, with fan-favorite Pete Alonso coming up clutch with a walk-off RBI.

 In a contest that went back and forth all night, Alonso gave the home team a come-from-behind 4-3 win with a sacrifice fly in the bottom of the ninth inning.
 While the All-Star slugger grabbed the headlines with his heroics, Alonso praised young Luisangel Acuna Jr. for his baserunning.